-Keeping a healthy diet and implementing a regular exercise schedule are great ways to keep a healthy weight.
+Keeping a healthy diet and implementing a regular exercise schedule are great ways to help keep a healthy weight.

 While it is true that our bodies need less sleep as we age, it doesn’t mean that we shouldn’t maintain a solid sleep schedule.
 It is recommended that even older men get at least 7 hours of sleep every night so the body can recover more efficiently and keep the immune system strong.

 Regular exercise is important at every stage of life, but for aging men, it is especially important.
 Not only will regular exercise help you maintain a healthy weight, but it also helps in keeping your heart rate regular and your joints in tip-top shape.

 Regular trips to the doctor are necessary for men as they age.
 There are fewer health risks by staying in-the-know with where your body is at; it’s the best preventative measure you can take.
 Ask your doctor about what examinations you should have and how to provide the best for your body.